 NOAA's Office of National Marine Sanctuaries is teaming up with Ocean Exploration Trust to explore the marine ecosystems of the West Coast Region.
 Working aboard the Exploration Vessel (E/V) Nautilus, scientists will map and explore sanctuary sites along the Washington and California coasts.

-Researchers will conduct mapping operations and use remotely operated vehicles (ROVs) to investigate Olympic Coast, Cordell Bank, Greater Farallones, Monterey Bay and Channel Islands national marine sanctuaries.
+Researchers from Olympic Coast, Greater Farallones, Monterey Bay and Channel Islands national marine sanctuaries will conduct mapping operations and use remotely operated vehicles (ROVs) to investigate seafloor habitats of the sanctuaries.
 You can watch the livestream here.

 The NOAA Office of Ocean Exploration and Research provides support for the complementary ocean exploration program of the E/V Nautilus, which operates under a similar paradigm as the NOAA ship Okeanos Explorer.